 How to Find and Cite Creative Commons Licensed Works

 It is easy to find Creative Commons licensed material through search engines:

 Citing Creative Commons work:

 Almost all Creative Commons licenses require users to give appropriate credit to the creator of the licensed work.
-What is appropriate depends on how you are using the work--the best way to give credit in a video or in a remixed image will be different than the best way to give credit in an academic paper.
+What is appropriate depends on how you are using the work—the best way to give credit in a video or in a remixed image will be different from the best way to give credit in an academic paper.